WHERE IS IT?

 JEWS IN BELGRADE

 Durring the Ottoman Empire (18th century) there was a larger settlement of Jews in Belgrade.
 Sephardic Jews (from Spain) after expulsion from the Iberian Peninsula lived throughout the Mediterranean.
 A large number of Jews found refuge in the Ottoman Empire where they could live like the rest of the population.
 During the 16th century, a large number of Sephardic Jews came to Turkish Belgrade and lived in the mahalas (Turkish name for the city quarter) on Dorćol.
-According to indirect data, we learn that the municipality of Sephardic Jews was founded in the 1920s.
+According to indirect data, we learn that the municipality of Sephardic Jews was founded around that time.
 There was less number of Ashkenazic Jews and they were inhabited on the banks of the Sava river.
 The first synagogue in Belgrade was built during the 17th century and it's known as El Kal Vieho.
 It was situated on today's street Visokog Stefana 5-7.
 It was a single-nave building with a rectangular base (36x8m) with a semicircular apse on the south side.
 This synagogue was destroyed by the fire several times but it was rebuild each time.
 A great reconstruction followed in 1819. and from then until the destruction of the synagogue in 1945. synagogue didn't change its appearance.

 The Second Dorćol synagogue "New Synagogue"- El Kal Nuevo, was built after Serbia's independence at the Berlin Congress.
 El Kal Nuevo, was a temple visited by the poor world.
 This synagogue was destroyed during the First World War, and the Jewish Community built a warehouse on that place, which has survived to this day.